September 1, 2022

 As always, if you want to learn more about how to support a community, go straight to the community.

-Author's Note: It is essential to recognize that no single umbrella term can capture the multiculturalism that encompasses the Caribbean, Central America, and Latin America.
+Author's Note: It is essential to recognize that no single umbrella term can capture the multiculturalism that encompasses North America, the Caribbean, Central America, Latin America, and beyond.
 Some Hispanic and/or Latine community members might find the umbrella terms “Hispanic” or “Latine” too homogenizing or reductive and prefer to identify more specifically by the country or countries associated with their heritage.
 For that reason, different lived experiences and generations will choose what term, if any, resonates with their identity.
 We should never assume that countless distinct lived experiences are obligated to identify themselves within the confounds of a single word.
+I choose to use Hispanic and Latine to reflect and respect the diversity in our communities’ cultures, races, and lived experiences. ingle word.
 I choose to use Hispanic and Latine to reflect and respect the diversity in our communities’ cultures, races, and lived experiences.